-Save time searching for bad-credit, no-credit and bankruptcy car loans with this online provider — but watch out for high rates.
+Bad-credit, no-credit and bankruptcy car loans — but watch out for high rates.

 First, do I qualify?

-car.Loan.com is not a lender, which means that eligibility requirements will vary by the lenders you’re ultimately matched with.
+car.Loan.com isn’t a lender, which means that eligibility requirements will vary by the lenders you’re ultimately connected with.
 In general, you’ll likely to need to be:

 - At least 18 years old

-car.Loan.com is a free online service that matches bad-credit, no-credit and bankruptcy borrowers with lenders and car dealers.
-You won’t get a loan directly from this provider, but it could save time spent combing through subprime lenders — and may even introduce you to options you didn’t know you even had.
+As a free online service that connects borrowers to car lenders, car.Loan.com focuses on borrowers with bad credit, no credit or those who have gone through bankruptcy.
+You won’t get a loan directly through it, but you could save time spent combing through subprime lenders.
+And you may even find options you didn’t know you had.

 What types of car loans can I get?

-car.Loan.com primarily deals with “buy here, pay here” loans.
-Instead of taking out a loan with a traditional lender, you get your loan directly from a car dealer you’re connected with.
-Everything is drawn up and signed right there on the lot — and they won’t check your credit.
+- Buy here, pay here loans.
+This service helps customers get financing directly from a car dealer you’re connected with.
+Everything is drawn up and signed right there on the lot.

-- No credit OK.
-You don’t need a credit score or any credit history at all to get a loan with Car.loan.com.
-If you have bad credit, that’s okay too.
+- No credit is OK.
+You don’t need a credit score or any credit history at all to get a loan through car.Loan.com.
+And if you have bad credit, that’s okay, too.

-- Free matching service.
+- Free connection service.
 The only fees you’ll pay are those your lender charges.

 What are the drawbacks to consider?

 - Limited information online.
-Details about its loan types, eligibility requirements and other elements you’ll likely want to know are difficult to find on car.Loan.com — or online in general.
+Details about its loan types, eligibility requirements and other elements you’ll likely want to know are difficult to find on car.Loan.com.

 - Limited customer support.
 Your only means of contacting car.Loan.com before you apply is a brief online customer service contact form.
 And you’re out of luck if your inquiry is more than 250 characters — which is likely, given the barebones nature of its website.

 - High interest rates and fees.
-Expensive loans aren’t unique to car.Loan.com.
-They claim you’ll get an APR of up to 25%, but your exact rate is not guaranteed until you’re approved.
+Expensive loans aren’t unique to car.Loan.com, but it’s a risk you take when you apply for a bad credit lender.
+It claims you’ll only get an APR of up to 25%, but your exact rate isn’t guaranteed until you’re approved.

 How do I apply?

-Once you’ve confirmed you meet the eligibility criteria above, you can follow these simple septs to apply:
+Once you’ve confirmed you meet the eligibility criteria above, you can follow these simple steps to apply:

 - Click the Go to site button on this page to be directed to car.Loan.com’s website and then click Get Started.